Linear time-invariant system: Overview

 LTI system theory is good at describing many important systems.
 Most LTI systems are considered "easy" to analyze, at least compared to the time-varying and/or nonlinear case.
 Any system that can be modeled as a linear differential equation with constant coefficients is an LTI system.
 Examples of such systems are electrical circuits made up of resistors, inductors, and capacitors (RLC circuits).
 Ideal spring–mass–damper systems are also LTI systems, and are mathematically equivalent to RLC circuits.

-Most LTI system concepts are similar between the continuous-time and discrete-time (linear shift-invariant) cases.
+Most LTI system concepts are similar between the continuous-time and discrete-time cases.
 In image processing, the time variable is replaced with two space variables, and the notion of time invariance is replaced by two-dimensional shift invariance.
 When analyzing filter banks and MIMO systems, it is often useful to consider vectors of signals.
 A linear system that is not time-invariant can be solved using other approaches such as the Green function method.